max123kl/cefjdemos-com-jdm/README.md

 * Select **Components > Manuals > Sources** from the Administrator menu.
 * Select the **Jooomla User Manual** to open its Edit page.
-* Change the *Status* to **Publihsed** and **Save**
+* Change the *Status* to **Published** and **Save**
-* From the *Actions* dropdown list select **Build Articles**.
-This may take a long time and the only indicator is busy icon in the browser tab.
-Be patient for 2 minutes or so.
-Jdocmanual will build all of the articles in all of the available languages and it will create responsive images in a variety of sizes.
-There will be a summary message, which include problem reports.
+* In the *Sources* page the table of manuals has a language selector in the row for each language.
+Select a language to build the database tables for that manual and language.
+The first time this is done the process may take a long time and the only indicator is busy icon in the browser tab.
+Be patient for 5 minutes or so.
+Jdocmanual will build the articles and menus in the selected language and it will create responsive images in a variety of sizes.
+There will be a summary message, which may include problem reports.
+On the next invocation the build process will be much quicker as only changed pages are rebuilt.
-* From the *Actions* dropdown list select **Build Menus**.
-This is much quicker.
-* For the *Help* Manual only, select **Build Proxy**.
-This is very quick.
-It builds files to use as your own Help server.
+* For the *Help* Manual only, the build process also builds the proxy server used to deliver help pages.
+This is very quick and is done for all installed languages.
 To use it, edit your configuration.php and change the `$helpurl` domain name to that of this Joomla installation.

 ## Test